-Companion planting is based on the idea that certain plants can benefit others when planted in near proximity.
-The scientific and traditional bases for these plant associations are discussed.
-A companion planting chart for common herbs, vegetables, and flowers is provided, as is a listing of literature resources for traditional companion planting.
-An appendix provides history, plant varieties, and planting designs for the Three Sisters, a traditional Native American companion planting practice.
+Certain plants can benefit others when planted in close proximity or used as botanical pesticides.
+This publication discusses the scientific and traditional basis for companion planting associations including trap cropping, weed suppression, physical-spatial interactions, and other relationships.
+It provides a companion planting chart for common herbs, vegetables, and flowers, as well as a listing of literature resources.
+An appendix provides information on the Three Sisters, a traditional Native American companion planting practice.

 Table of Contents

 - Traditional Companion Planting

 - The Scientific Foundations for Companion Planting

 - Botanical Pesticides

 Companion planting can be described as establishing two or more plant species in close proximity for some cultural benefit (such as pest control or higher yield).
 The concept embraces a number of strategies that increase the biodiversity of agroecosystems (Cunningham, 1998).

 Generally, companion planting is thought of as a small-scale gardening practice.
 However, here the term is applied in its broadest sense to include applications to commercial horticultural and agronomic crops.
 ATTRA has another publication, Intercropping Principles and Practices, that provides additional information on larger-scale applications.